solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 ## Enter append

-Of course a language must also have a way to concatenate lists.
-For this we have `append` which comes in two forms: append two lists to get a third one and append a list of lists to get all of them concatenated.
+Of course, a language must also have a way to concatenate lists.
+For this, we have `append` which comes in two forms: append two lists to get a third one and append a list of lists to get all of them concatenated.

 ```prolog